Yasemin Güveli: Galatasaray

 She signed a 1-year deal with Galatasaray on 14 May 2024.

 Güveli signed a new contract with Galatasaray on June 12, 2025.
+She finished the 2025–26 Sultans League season as the Turkish player with the most blocks.

+On August 4, 2026, she signed a new contract with Galatasaray.

 International career

 Güveli was admitted to the Turkey girls' U-17 team, and won the gold medal at the 2015 European Youth Summer Olympic Festival in Tbilisi, Georgia.
 At the 2015 Girls' Youth European Volleyball Championship in Bulgaria, she placed fourth.
 A fourth place was also her achievement at the 2015 FIVB Volleyball Girls' U18 World Championship in Peru.

 With the national U-19 eram, she took the bronze medal at the 2016 Women's U19 Volleyball European Championship in Nitra, Slovakia.

-She was part of the Turkey U-20 team,which finished the 2017 FIVB Volleyball Women's U20 World Championship on place four in Mexico.
+She was part of the Turkey U-20 team, which finished the 2017 FIVB Volleyball Women's U20 World Championship on place four in Mexico.

 She is a member of Turkey national team.
 She was part of the national team, which won the bronze medal at the 2018 Mediterranean Games in Tarragona, Spein.
 She participated at the FIVB Volleyball Women's Nations League, and won the silver medal in 2018 in Nanjing, China, and the bronze medal in 2021 in Rimini, Italy.
 She played in the national team, which became runner-up at the Gloria Cup in Antalya, Turkey.
 She took the bronze medal at the 2021 Women's European Volleyball Championship in Belgrade, Serbia.